heltonsaulo/heltonsaulo.github.io/_pages/cv.md

 ## Conference Organizing Committees

+-   VII Workshop on Survival Analysis and Applications.
 -   16th Brazilian School of Regression Models, 2019.
 -   Workshop on Statistics and Probability, Satellite meeting - ICM, 2018
 -   15th Brazilian School of Regression Models, 2017.